Biden Calls School Reopening A 'National Emergency'

 First let's turn to the world of higher education.

 As we reported last week, college towns are driving coronavirus outbreaks nationwide.
-There are over 26,000 reported cases on campuses, according to The New York Times.
+There were over 50,000 reported cases on campuses as of Friday morning, a figure that had doubled from the day before, according to The New York Times.

 Iowa State University canceled its first football game because of alarming rates of coronavirus on campus; the University of Illinois at Urbana-Champaign told students to stop all non-essential in-person contact after a spike — this despite their much-touted, twice-weekly testing plan.